kumahq/kuma-website/app/_src/reference/kubernetes-annotations.md

         [...]
 ```

+{% if_version gte:2.4.x %}
+### `kuma.io/wait-for-dataplane-ready`

+Define if you want the kuma-sidecar container to wait for the dataplane to be ready before starting app container.
+Read relevant [Data plane on Kubernetes](/docs/{{ page.version }}/production/dp-config/dpp-on-kubernetes/#waiting-for-the-dataplane-to-be-ready) section for more information.

+{% endif_version %}

 ### `prometheus.metrics.kuma.io/aggregate-<name>-enabled`

 Define if `kuma-dp` should scrape metrics from the application that has been defined in the `Mesh` configuration.
 Default value: `true`.
 For more details see the [applications metrics docs](/docs/{{ page.version }}/policies/traffic-metrics#expose-metrics-from-applications)